VegasHC/Vegashealthcare.com/content/collections/pages/child-care-education.md

             marks:
               -
                 type: bold
-            text: 'If you would like more information please visit ' -
+            text: 'If you would like more information please visit: ' -
             type: text
             marks: